Opening a wine bottle is somewhere between opening a gift and a time capsule. It’s part celebration and part transmission.

 In this post, we’ll go over how to open a wine bottle properly.
 Normally.
 Sensibly.
 But after that, all bets are off.
 Because we’ll be covering how to open wine bottles without a corkscrew.
 Maybe keep a wine stain remover nearby just in case.

 And, thankfully, your ability to hit a standard wine pour or provide the right glassware to aerate your wine doesn’t hinge on whether or not you opened the bottle with a shoe.
+You also won't need to know how to clean a wine decanter.
 Though you may find one of these top wine aerators handy.

 How to Open a Wine Bottle with a Corkscrew